Arts and Sciences Building Facade

 + Expand each section to view details

-As LINC launches this year, we plan to support the Valpo community through:
+As LINC supports the Valpo community through:

-Specific intercultural learning opportunities will include:
+Specific intercultural learning opportunities include:

-- An intercultural inventory called the IDI®, an online assessment that measures intercultural competence.
-Now available to campus through the center, the Intercultural Development Inventory® serves as a new vehicle for individual development and as a springboard to advance campus conversations surrounding intercultural practices.
+• An intercultural inventory called the IDI, an online assessment that measures intercultural competence.
+Now available to campus through the center, the Intercultural Development Inventory serves as a new vehicle for individual development and as a springboard to advance campus conversations surrounding intercultural practices.

 LINC does not replace or replicate the excellent offerings that various campus units already provide.
 Rather, the center partners and collaborates with other offices and academic units to promote conversation and encourage reflective practices surrounding intercultural competence.
 Explore our plans for this year, including new campus connections.
 Expand above to read more.